 Looking for customers in an International Market is seen by many to be more trouble than it’s worth.
 It’s far better to stick to the demands of the domestic market, right?
 WRONG.
 Going global could save your business, and here are 7 Ways to save your business through International Trade.

-Take advantage of cheaper and faster communication, transport and international travel and allow your company to grow.
-Self imposed trade restrictions are a limiting choke hold on your business.
+Take advantage of cheaper and faster communication, transport, and international travel, and allow your company to grow.
+Self-imposed trade restrictions are a limiting chokehold for your business.

 Unfortunately, many businesses have failed in recent years because of the reduced spending power of their domestic customers.
-It’s time to look at customers in areas where economic spending power has migrated such as the Middle East, which is now considered to be an economical power house.
+It’s time to look at customers in areas where economic spending power has migrated such as the Middle East, which is now considered to be an economic powerhouse.

 English is widely learned as a second language by people all over the world.
 Use this to your advantage and engage and communicate with potential customers worldwide, using English as a global business language.